matiasfha/draft-articles/advanced-typescript.md

 Let's see an example use case to when and why use **generics**

-Suppose you need a function that randomly return an element from an array
+Suppose you need a function that randomly returns an element from an array.

 ```typescript
 function getRandomElement(array: number[]): number {